-31Note that providing the same level of incentives with less noise requires less variability of relational capital in equilibrium.
-Suppose σ{μ} , r = 1, $\alpha = 0$; generating relational incentives F of, say, one, requires sensitivity I of relational capital to public signal equal one as well.
-This results in the volatility of relational capital σ_Y , increasing in noise.
-Formally, the only impact of σ_Y on the HJB equation (11) is through the last term, with the cost of incentives due to the second-order variation of relational capital increasing in σ_Y .
+&lt;sup>23Note that providing the same level of incentives with less noise requires less variability of relational capital in equilibrium.
+Suppose $\sigma{\mu}$ , r = 1, $\alpha = 0$ ; generating relational incentives F of, say, one, requires sensitivity I of relational capital to public signal equal one as well.
+This results in the volatility of relational capital $\sigma_Y$ , increasing in noise.
+Formally, the only impact of $\sigma_Y$ on the HJB equation (12) is through the last term, with the cost of incentives due to the second-order variation of relational capital increasing in $\sigma_Y$ .

-32Note that, as σ_Y shrinks, only the left-hand side (required mean flow of incentives) and the last term in the HJB equation 11 (contribution of the incentive flow) are scaled up.
+&lt;sup>24Note that, as $\sigma_Y$ shrinks, only the left-hand side (required mean flow of incentives) and the last term in the HJB equation 12 (contribution of the incentive flow) are scaled up.
 When the middle term capturing the benefit of delayed incentives disappears, the effect is similar as when the horizon for incentive provision shrinks.
-Formally, the solution of the HJB equation that starts around $w^ > 0$ would
+Formally, the solution of the HJB equation that starts around $w^ > 0$ would reach arbitrarily high levels, since i) F''(w) is bounded away from negative infinity, as long as F(w) is bounded away from zero; and ii) F'(w) is arbitrarily steep close to $w^$ (Theorem 1).

-In the extreme, if fundamentals are monitored with no noise, the current change in fundamentals is a sufficient statistic to evaluate current effort.
-Incentives must be provided immediately, as in the repeated game i.i.d. setting.
-Since this is not possible at the bliss point of maximal relational capital, the construction of any relational incentives unravels (part (iii) of the proposition).
-This result is directly related to the impossibility of nontrivial incentives in Sannikov and Skrzypacz (2007, 2010).33
+the bliss point of maximal relational capital, the construction of any relational incentives unravels (part (iii) of the proposition).
+This result is related to the impossibility of nontrivial incentives in Sannikov and Skrzypacz (2007, 2010).